Postgraduate student funding

 If you received a Postgraduate Loan but did not achieve a Master’s qualification or did not complete the course, you will not be entitled to a Postgraduate Loan for another course.
 However, if compelling personal reasons (CPR) caused you to leave your last postgraduate MA course without completing it then SFE can consider awarding you one additional year of funding for a new course.
 You will need to provide satisfactory evidence of your circumstances.
 CPR can include health or bereavement but other issues can also be considered.

-You must not be in arrears or in default of repaying any previous student loan or be considered unfit to hold an award.
+You must not be in arrears or in default of repaying any previous student loan.

 The UK government has announced that EU students who meet the general eligibility rules and who are starting their course in the 2017/18 academic year will remain eligible for SFE funding.